tfabris/BlueGigaEmpeg/README.md

 stereo, and nothing will get confused about power state.
 You might lose the date/time information on the empeg sometimes, but your modern car likely has a perfectly functional clock of its own.
-The empeg is already designed to save its playback position when you pull it out of the sled, so it should continue to work correctly in this wiring scheme.
+The empeg is already designed to save its playback position when it unexpectedly loses power, so it will continue to work correctly in this wiring scheme.

 Normally, if the empeg were connected with analog audio to a regular amplifier, but you used this wiring scheme of connecting the memory wire to